eriktjohnson/ErikJohnson/case-study-dfir.md

 ## Findings

-- Suspicious process activity identified in memory
+- Suspicious process activity identified in memory analysis, indicating abnormal execution behavior
-- Indicators consistent with unauthorized execution
+- Indicators consistent with unauthorized or potentially malicious execution observed
-- Potential persistence mechanism discovered
+- Evidence of potential persistence mechanisms identified within the system environment

 ---

 ## Conclusion

-Analysis indicates that the system was likely compromised and required further remediation and containment.
+Based on the analysis conducted, the system exhibits indicators consistent with compromise.
+Further investigation and remediation actions are recommended to contain and eliminate potential threats.

+---

+## Analyst Notes

+The investigation required correlating memory artifacts with system-level behavior to identify anomalies.
+A structured methodology ensured that findings were supported by observable evidence rather than assumptions.

 ---